TABLE OF CONTENTS

 Please follow these steps in order to get everything set up:

-1. Navigate to the Settings --> Single Sign On (SSO) and click "+ Add IDP":
+1. Navigate to Users → Single Sign On tab.

-2. In your IDP, you will need to copy the "Entity ID" and "Assertion Consumer Service URL" into the relevant areas for that in your IDP app configuration when setting up your app for CustomerGauge:
+2. In your IdP, you will need to copy the "Entity ID" and "Assertion Consumer Service URL" into the relevant areas for that in your IdP app configuration when setting up your app for CustomerGauge:

 3. Next, you will need to fill out the information of your Identity Provider:

-However, some systems, such as GSuite, do not provide the option of a metadata XML URL, and only provide a downloadable file.
+However, some systems, such as G-Suite, do not provide the option of a metadata XML URL, and only provide a downloadable file.
 If that's the case, you can select the "File Upload" option from the dropdown instead:

 Then simply click the "Browse File" button to upload the XML data from your local device, and be sure to re-upload a new one if things change in the future.